AstroHiro/ncm/README.md

 * **Start from smaller value of alpha** : Since the stability constraint becomes tighter as alpha (contraction rate) becomes larger, set alims[0] (minimum alpha) smaller.
 * **Select smaller state space** : Since larger state space could lead to stricter stability constraints, set Xlims to represent the smaller state space.
 * **Use larger CV-STEM sampling period** : It is better to use a smaller CV-STEM sampling period dt when computing dW/dt (W: normalized inverse of a contraction metric) from a theoretical point of view, but it could cause some numerical issues.
 You could relax dt to some larger values or solve CV-STEM along pre-computed system trajectories.
 * **Solve CV-STEM problems along pre-computed trajectories** : The NCM class computes dW/dt (W: normalized inverse of a contraction metric) using a lower bound of the induced 2-norm of a contraction metric.
 You could run the CV-STEM along given trajectories as was done in the [NCM paper](https://arxiv.org/abs/2006.04361) seeking for a less tight stability condition.
-The details are given in the source codes of this paper.
+The [source codes of this paper](https://github.com/AstroHiro/ncm/tree/master/sourcecodes) will give you some ideas.
 * **Change d1_over and d2_over from their default values** : Although this will not affect the infeasibility theoretically, it may solve some numerical issues.
 * **Set epsilon to some positive value** : There is a parameter called epsilon in the NCM class, and if you select epsilon > 0 then the stability condition can be relaxed.
 You could also use epsilon as a decision variable and minimize it to have tightest relaxation but stability in a sense described in the [NCM paper](https://arxiv.org/abs/2006.04361) is no longer guaranteed.
 * **Try different solvers** : The default solver for the NCM class is [Mosek](https://docs.mosek.com/9.2/install/installation.html).
 You can change "solver=cp.MOSEK" in the class file to [something different such as cp.CVXOPT](https://www.cvxpy.org/tutorial/advanced/index.html).